 Of course I can also help.

-This Saturday 30 January 2021 I’m running my flagship course: Represent Yourself in the Family Court.
+Look at my flagship course: Represent Yourself in the Family Court.

 In the course I’ll work you through the whole process of representing yourself in court step by step.
 It will cover things such as: